kinetock/pqCalc/readme.md

 # PQ
-PQ is an evaluation value which is defined in the panoptic segmentation, "https://arxiv.org/abs/1801.00868"
+PQ is an evaluation value which is defined in the panoptic segmentation.
+For the further imformation about the panoptic segmentation, see the following link, "https://arxiv.org/abs/1801.00868".